NREL/hercules/docs/install_local.md

 # Running [Local]

-To run locally using a dummy placeholder for AMR-Wind, launch 3 separate terminals.
+To run locally using a standin for AMR-Wind, launch 3 separate terminals.
 In each, `conda activate` your hercules environment (`conda activate hercules`).